pydicom/pydicom/doc/old/working_with_pixel_data.rst

   >>> ds.pixel_array.shape
   (64, 64)

-If the *Pixel Data* is compressed then :attr:`~pydicom.dataset.Dataset.pixel_array` will return the uncompressed data, provided the dependencies of the required pixel data handler are available.
+If the *pixel data* is compressed then :attr:`~pydicom.dataset.Dataset.pixel_array` will return the uncompressed data, provided the dependencies of the required pixel data handler are available.
 See :doc:`handling compressed image data <image_data_handlers>` for more